Mom investigated for child trafficking after joking on Twitter

-OXFORD, MS (WCMH) — A mom in Mississippi thought she was sending a lighthearted tweet when she posted selling her 3-year-old son.
+OXFORD, Miss.
+(WCMH) — A mom in Mississippi thought she was sending a lighthearted tweet when she posted she was selling her 3-year-old son.
 Someone following her on social media didn’t think it was funny.

 “All I could think of was that this was a horrible misunderstanding,” Alex McDaniel told WMC-TV.